gokcehan/lf/doc.md

 ## visual (modal) (default 'V')

-Switch to visual mode.
+Switch to Visual mode.
-If already in visual mode, discard visual selection and stay in visual mode.
+If already in Visual mode, discard the visual selection and stay in Visual mode.

 ## visual-accept (modal) (default 'V')

-Add the visual selection to the selection list, quit visual mode and return to normal mode.
+Add the visual selection to the selection list, quit Visual mode and return to Normal mode.

 ## visual-discard (modal) (default '<esc>')

-Discard the visual selection, quit visual mode and return to normal mode.
+Discard the visual selection, quit Visual mode and return to Normal mode.

 ## visual-change (default 'o')

-Go to the other end of the current visual mode selection.
+Go to the other end of the current Visual mode selection.

 ## invert (default `v`)